Skip to content

 Lo-fi to hi-fi as the story sharpens.
 Printable, clickable, coded — whatever the question demands.

 Lo-fi paper, clickable InVision, coded Framer/Principle, or in Twine’s case the built-in Figma prototyping when the timeline only allowed two weeks.
-The right fidelity is the one that answers the next question.
+AI-assisted tooling (including this portfolio site) shortens the path to something testable.
+The right fidelity is still the one that answers the next question.

 Validate